alex-lt-kong/the-nitty-gritty/cpp/01_raii/README.md

 ## Pointers with RAII and [the rule of three](https://en.cppreference.com/w/cpp/language/rule_of_three)

 * So far, so good--playing in the C++ playground, things are nice and tidy.
-However, as always, it becomes more interesting (or horrible if you wish) if C comes into play.
+However, as always, it becomes more interesting (or horrible if you wish) when C comes into play.

 * What if, for whatever reason, we need to to `malloc()` raw pointers in a